-This publication is our third Sustainability Report and fulfils the requirements of the EU directive on the publication of non-financial information.
+This Sustainability Report fulfils the requirements of the EU directive on the publication of non-financial information.
 It describes MainFirst's activities and the impact of MainFirst's activities on people and the environment and documents relevant key performance indicators.
-The report covers the period from 1 January to 31 December 2022.
+The report covers the period from 1 January to 31 December 2023.
 All information relates to MainFirst (SICAV) and the activities of MainFirst's portfolio management.
 Information relating to the MainFirst Group is shown as such.